LAST UPDATED: January 15, 2020

 PUBLISHED ON January 15, 2020

-If you have an iPhone and an older car stereo, you may not be able to integrate your smartphone with your audio system.
-However, you have the option of purchasing an aftermarket CarPlay receiver.
-This will allow you to make phone calls, send messages, listen to music, and get directions through the vehicle's built-in display.
-If you want a simple and easy way to use an iOS device with your vehicle's sound system, check out the best aftermarket CarPlay receivers in our buying guide below.
+If you have an iPhone and an old car stereo, you may not be able to integrate your smartphone with the audio system.
+However, you have the option of using an aftermarket CarPlay receiver.
+This will allow you to make phone calls, send messages, listen to music, and get directions through your vehicle's built-in display.
+If you want a simple way to use an iOS device with your vehicle's audio system, check out the best aftermarket CarPlay receivers in our buying guide below.

 CarPlay may have a lag between speech and actual delivery, and it may be hard to sync.
 Also, the USB port may stop working over time.